scaleffi/springmann_team_website/about.md

 - **Jack Rawden** [Email](mailto:jack.rawden.22@ucl.ac.uk) <br>
   Research Assistant in Ecosystems and Biodiversity <br>
   Institute for Global Health, University College London, UK

-## Contact Us

-If you have any questions or would like to collaborate with us, please [contact us](mailto:s.caleffi@ucl.ac.uk).